rbuerki/death-metal-disco/_notes.md

 DEV - PROBLEMS NOT SOLVED

 - [ ] CRUD: Purchase - fill in artist country if artist exists

+- [ ] RECS: Tought I had the update fixed with st.from, but NO!
+Still reruns before writing the update into the DB, even if the update is within the with statement
+- [ ] (If I cannot fix that, I don't have to the next two ...)
+- [ ] RECS: I load ROTD from the dataframe.
+But need to fetch the DB data for update anyway.
+So I should go for the DB in the first place.
+- [ ] RECS: Add the update possiblity to all filtered records, please.
+COOL!
+(And fetch them from the DB too ...)

 DEV - PRIO 2